 “Now the serpent was craftier than any other beast of the field that the Lord God had made.
 He said to the woman, “Did God actually say, ‘You shall not eat of any tree in the garden’?”
 (Gen 3,1)

 It is the snake of paradise.

-The word Nāḥāš is a Hebrew name for this kind of reptiles, nothing more.
-It seems, that only thing that is different here than amongst others of the Serpentes suborder, is its ability to speak and think.
-It doesn’t look that, at least in the biblical version, that it is embodiment of Satan.
+The word Nāḥāš is a Hebrew name for this kind of reptile, nothing more.
+It seems, that the only thing that is different here than amongst others of the Serpentes suborder, is its ability to speak and think.
+It doesn’t look that, at least in the biblical version, it is the embodiment of Satan.
 The story about this snake’s confrontation with God is basically just an animal fable:

 So the Lord God said to the serpent, “Because you have done this,

 and all wild animals!